Micro Inverters: Sometimes Brilliant… Sometimes not.

 So:

-• A standard DC-coupled system only yields the ~2% loss, no matter whether the energy went into the battery or not!
+• A standard DC-coupled system only yields a ~2% loss, because the DC energy is only converted once into AC current!

-• Sometimes the losses are much greater, dependant on how much energy is being ‘inverted’.
+• Sometimes the loss per conversion can be greater than 6%, and depends on how much energy is being ‘inverted’.
 Google ‘Solar Inverter Efficiency Curves’.

 Conservatively though, and keeping the ~2% loss per conversion:

-Micro Inverters yield THREE TIMES the energy loss when paired with an AC Coupled battery
+Micro Inverters yield THREE TIMES the energy loss when paired with an AC Coupled battery, as compared to a DC coupled system like most other things in the market.

 This is not marketing spin.
 Just physics and the hard reality.